November 15, 2017

 So, before you embark on your renovation journey, ask yourself: why you want to renovate?
-Are you looking to improve the aesthetics of your home or its liveability?
+Are you looking to improve the aesthetics or your home or its livability?

-If you’re looking to improve the aesthetics of your home to get it ready for sale, you may be wondering what are some of the easiest or most cost effective improvements you can make to really add value to your place.
+If you are looking to improve the aesthetics of your home to get it ready for sale, you may be wondering what are some of the easiest or most cost effective improvements you can make to really add value to your place.

 Well, there are a couple of things you can focus on if you really want to add value to your home, including:

 Upgrading your carpet, tiles or floor boards will instantly refresh your home.
 If you’re considering upgrading from carpet to hardwood floors, you may want to look at laminate options.
 The square metre cost of laminate is significantly cheaper than hardwood floors and much easier to maintain long term.
 You may also want to get your carpets cleaned or floorboards polished for a more affordable update.

 Gone are the days of partitioned living and dining areas.
 Modern living is about bright open spaces the family can gather in.
 Taking out walls is no small task, but a light-filled contemporary living area can add considerable value to your home.
 And, if down the track, you wish to segment the larger space, you can easily achieve this with furniture or indoor plants.

 Australia has long been the home of brick houses.
 While this may still be a popular finish for many new builds, the aesthetic has evolved over time.
 Gone are the days of reddish or blond brick houses.
 Today’s developers are opting for richer colourways and unique, patterned brickwork.
 Award-winning architects are choosing traditionally commercial exteriors in their grand-designs, using timber cladding, zinc panels and corrugated cladding.
 These materials create an instant wow-factor and transform your property into a contemporary grand design.